Alternatives of entanglement depth and metrological entanglement criteria: Metrology and f -entanglement

 being the average (center), and not the variance (spread) in this situation.
 (Note that usually the variance is the quadratic expression, however, in this situation the distribution and the values of the random variable are linked together, see Section~\ref{sec:1param.prob}.)
 For this, we directly have

-by \eqref{eq:supersq}, \eqref{eq:gmeasuresfD} and \eqref{eq:gmeasuresfDoF.affine}.
+with the depth of $\avg$-entanglement $D_\text{avg}=D_{sq}/n$ by~\eqref{eq:supersq},~\eqref{eq:gmeasuresfD} and~\eqref{eq:gmeasuresfDoF.affine}.
 That is, $\frac1n F_\text{Q}(\rho,J^\text{z})$ puts a lower bound on the \emph{average size of entangled subsystems} to which a (uniformly) randomly chosen elementary subsystem belongs.
 Motivated by this, we call the depth of formation of $\avg$-entanglement

 the \emph{average size of entangled subsystem} (ASES).
 Note that we have two averages here, first, with respect to the random choice of elementary subsystems, second, with respect to the pure state in the decomposition.
-(See also the examples worked out in Section~\ref{sec:Metro.1paramoFxmpl}.)
-To elaborate on this, let us collect here the bounds \eqref{eq:supersq} and \eqref{eq:superw} with \eqref{eq:Dsq2nD} and \eqref{eq:Dsq2oFnDoF},
+To elaborate on this, let us collect here the bounds~\eqref{eq:supersq} and~\eqref{eq:superw} with~\eqref{eq:Dsq2nD} and~\eqref{eq:Dsq2oFnDoF},